 - Auto-enrollment safe harbor plans may automatically increase participant contributions until they reach 15% of salary.
 The previous ceiling was 10%.

 - The safe harbor notice requirement for non-elective contributions is eliminated, but maintains the requirement to allow employees to make or change an election at least once per year.
 Employers are also allowed to switch to a safe harbor 401(k) plan with non-elective contributions at any time before the 30th day before the close of the plan year.
-(Effective for plan years beginning after December 31, 2019.)
+(Effective for plan years that began after December 31, 2019.)

 - Provides for a remedial plan amendment period until the 2022 plan year (2024 plan year for Section 414(d) governmental plans), or a later date if Treasury provides for any plan amendment required under the SECURE Act.